Skip to cookie consent Skip to main content

 “Being in the water allows her to move a little more freely than on land, to jump and bob and work different muscle groups,” Dahlen says.
 “To see her be able to complement her existing therapies through an adaptive swimming program, and for us to be able to provide that support, is a great reminder of why we do what we do.”

-She recommends Move United as the first stop for those looking to start with adaptive swimming.
+In addition to the Spaulding Adaptive Sports Center program, Dahlen recommends Move United for those looking to start with adaptive swimming.
 The non-profit organization serves as a centralized location to discover adaptive sports programs all across the country.

 Inside Paralympic swimming